ReshapeTUe/Peristaltic-Pump-Documentation/README.md

  - Case_lid.STL: Lid for Arduino+Breadboard_Case.STL.
  - Hose_Anchor.STL: Example of an anchor for the hose inlet as described in the paper.

+## Components.pdf
+List of components used to build the peristaltic pump.